White man called police on Black and Hispanic men at marina

 “What happened to us is a perfect example of this man weaponizing the police department and as a Black man who grew up in America, this happens far too often,” a member of the group, Tarae Frazier, 24, of Stamford, said at a news conference Thursday.

-Dudek could not be reached for comment Friday.
-A phone message seeking comment was left at his business, and no one answered a home phone listing for him.
+A phone message seeking comment was left at Dudek’s business Friday, and no one answered a home phone listing for him.

-Crosland said the Stamford incident reminded him of the May 25 incident in New York’s Central Park in which a white woman, Amy Cooper, called police to report she was being threatened by an African American man, Christian Cooper, no relation, after he told her to leash her dog.
+Crosland said the Stamford incident reminded him of the May 25 instance of racism in New York’s Central Park in which a white woman, Amy Cooper, called police to report she was being threatened by an African American man, Christian Cooper, no relation, after he told her to leash her dog.

-That incident also was captured on a widely watched video, which sparked allegations of racism and led to Amy Cooper getting fired from her job.
+That encounter also was captured on a widely watched video, and led to Amy Cooper getting fired from her job.
 There were no arrests, and Amy Cooper apologized.

 “What this gentleman knew was that he can weaponize the 911 system, just like the lady in Central Park did, and so he doesn’t have to pull a gun anymore,” Crosland said.
 “Because of the system that is built on racism and prejudice, he was able to just call 911.”